Order in House must for division, clarifies Rajya Sabha deputy after reports allege rule-breaking

 The controversial farm bills

-The Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill, the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill and the Essential Commodities (Amendment) Bill were cleared by Parliament last month amid protests from the Opposition.
+The Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill, the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill and the Essential Commodities (Amendment) Bill were cleared by Parliament earlier this month amid protests from the Opposition.
 President Ram Nath Kovind on Sunday evening gave his assent to the three bills, though leaders of Opposition parties had met him last week, urging him not to give his assent.

 Critics say that these new agricultural policies would lead to farmers losing out on guaranteed purchase prices for their crops, to the benefit of large corporations.
 Most Opposition parties and farmers’ organisations across the country have strongly opposed the bills.
 The Shiromani Akali Dal, one of the Bharatiya Janata Party’s oldest allies, pulled out of the National Democratic Alliance in protest against these bills.